 Matthew Bolton, Managing Editor – Entertainment

 LG is one of the top-performing TV brands in the world, and the best LG TVs you'll find on the market today are some of the most technically-advanced displays that have ever been made.

 LG is one of the best TV makers, and it's also one of the most prolific.
 LG tends to bring out many new TVs throughout any given year, from high-end displays that often feature in our best TVs guide, through to entry-level screens that are better suited to those on a budget.
 With so much choice, it can be a challenge to choose the best LG TV for you.

 We’ve reviewed many LG TVs over the years, as well as many from other top brands so we know how the competition stacks up.
 We’re always looking out for the best combination of design, performance and value for money.

-And yet, despite it being one of the very best OLED TVs it might not be for absolutely everyone.
-That's because LG has many more strings to its TV bow, including some absolutely spectacular 8K TVs, gorgeous QNED TVs that deliver much higher brightness than even the best OLEDS, and also some cheap but very cheerful 4K UHD TVs that could definitely work as a second screen for your kitchen or guest room.
+While the LG C2 is one of the very best OLED TVs it might not be the right choice for you.
+That's because LG has many more strings to its TV bow, including some absolutely spectacular 8K TVs, gorgeous QNED TVs that deliver much higher brightness than even the best OLEDS, and also some cheap but very cheerful 4K UHD TVs that would be perfect as a second screen, for example in your kitchen or guest room.